 Prior to 6 April 2020 residential property sales were reported on the individual’s tax return for the year in which the contracts were exchanged.
 Submission of the tax return and payment of the tax were typically due on 31 January following the end of the tax year.

 However, for any disposals where contracts are exchanged after 5 April 2020 the reporting and payment obligations have been amended to 30 days following completion of the sale.

 Care needs to be taken as the ordering of disposals during the tax year are now important.
 Losses made during the same tax year as gains need to be managed to help ensure they can reduce gains, all of which needs to be reported and paid in the 30 days.

 It is important to take advice to understand how these changes will affect you.
-Some clients are deliberately accelerating sales prior to the changes on 6 April, whereas others are making gifts to family members or trusts to lock in current reliefs.

 These rules can particularly impact owner managers whose income is paid in the form of dividends from their company, as tax relief is not available against taxes paid on investment income.

 The phasing of the restriction has meant many landlords have not been hit by the full relief restriction, which won’t be calculated and reported to HMRC until 31 January 2022.